tc39/proposal-ecmascript-sharedmem/TUTORIAL.md

 Atomics.store(ia, 37, 123456);
 ```

-then the reader can use an atomic read in a loop to wait for the value to change:
+then the reader can use an atomic read in a loop to wait for the value to change, and once it does change it will change predictably:

 ```js
 while (Atomics.load(ia, 37) == 163)